About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little towns, Dalyan.

 Unlike Fethiye’s Lycian rock tombs, you can’t currently enter the site.
 You’ll need to admire from the road below.

-Around 3km along the road from where you alight your rowing boat, you’ll come to the ancient ruins of Kaunos.
+Around 3 kilometres along the road from where you alight your rowing boat, you’ll come to the ancient ruins of Kaunos; an important sea port in its heyday.

 Depending on the time of year you visit, you can have these ruins almost to yourself.